kdeldycke/awesome-engineering-team-management/README.md

 * [Write an Excellent Programming Blog](https://speakerdeck.com/pycon2016/a-jesse-jiryu-davis-write-an-excellent-programming-blog) - Tips on structure and style to produce great blog posts.
 * [Notes on Technical Writing](https://mkaz.blog/misc/notes-on-technical-writing/).
 * [BLUF: The Military Standard That Can Make Your Writing More Powerful](https://www.animalz.co/blog/bottom-line-up-front/) - `BLUF is a military communications acronym—it stands for “bottom line up front”—that’s designed to enforce speed and clarity in reports and emails.`
+* [BlaBlaMeter - Bullshit detection tool](http://www.blablameter.com/) - Produce a normalized metric of the bullshit content of a text.

 ## Career